 Preheat the oven to 350°F, and line 2 (approximately 8 1/2-inch) loaf pans with parchment paper.
 Set aside.

-In a large mixing bowl, combine the mashed banana, oil, butter, both sugars, sour cream, vanilla, cinnamon, allspice and salt.
+In a large mixing bowl, combine both sugars with the oil and butter.
+Then mix in the mashed banana, sour cream, vanilla, cinnamon, allspice and salt.
 Use an electric mixer to blend until it's as smooth as possible.
 Add the eggs, and continue to mix until they're fully incorporated.

 Now mix in 1 1/2 cups of the gluten-free flour and baking soda, just until you no longer see dry spots.